My Quiet Kitchen

 • If starting with frozen berries, make sure they are fully thawed, drained, and not very cold, which will extend the cook time.
 Drop berries into the casserole dish, spreading them around evenly.

-• Now sprinkle on the walnuts, breaking some into smaller pieces.
-Finally, sprinkle with the almond slices.
+• Sprinkle the top with walnuts and almonds.
 Lightly press the nuts down into the milky mixture, flattening the surface.

-• Bake uncovered for about 1 hour or until hot and bubbling.
-If using a deeper gratin dish, baking may take up to 75 minutes.
+• Bake uncovered for about 1 hour or until bubbling and the millet in the center. is done.
+If using a deeper gratin dish, you may need another 10 to 15 minutes bake time.

-• Let stand at least 15 minutes before serving.
+• Let stand 15 minutes before serving.
 Serve with vegan yogurt or other choice of toppings.

 Notes

-If served hot, the consistency will be soft.
-If allowed to cool longer, the millet bake will set and can be cut into squares.
+Serving - If served hot, the consistency will be soft.
+If allowed to cool longer, the millet will set and may be cut into squares.

 Estimated Nutrition (per serving)